shallzp/arXiv-Semantic-Search-Engine/README.md

 pip install -r requirements.txt
 ```

 ### Prepare Data
 Download the arXiv dataset from https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download and place your data file inside the data/ directory.

 ### Run Notebooks
 #### All steps for data cleaning, TF-IDF vectorization, and BERT embedding are provided in the notebooks/ folder:
 - preprocessing.ipynb
 - tf-idf.ipynb
 - bert.ipynb

 ### Launch the Application
 ```
 streamlit run app.py
 ```
 Access the app via the link in your terminal (usually http://localhost:8501)

+## Acknowledgments
+- Dataset provided by Cornell University’s arXiv.
+- Sentence-BERT model from the Hugging Face community.

 ---